 Tube: Sloane Square Station

-At the age of 29, Clare Smyth became the first woman in Britain to run a three Michelin starred kitchen when she was chosen by Gordon Ramsay to take over the reins of his Chelsea flagship, Restaurant Gordon Ramsay, in 2008.
-Five years later, in 2013, the restaurant was completely revamped and Clare Smyth MBE became a partner with Ramsay in the famous Royal Hospital Road restaurant where her signature dish - the pressed foie gras with peppered Madeira jelly, smoked duck, peach and almond crumble - and unsurpassed modern French cuisine are served in an elegant dining room.
-The Northern Irish chef discovered her vocation early on, moving to England at the age of 16 to train as a chef.
-After a first stint at Gordon Ramsay's in her early 20s, between 2002 and 2005, she went to work at the Louis XV, Alain Ducasse's famous three-starred restaurant in Monaco, before returning to London as head chef for Gordon.
+At the age of 29, Clare Smyth became the first woman in Britain to run a three Michelin starred kitchen when she was chosen by Gordon Ramsay to take over as Head Chef of his Chelsea flagship, Restaurant Gordon Ramsay, in 2007.
+Six years later, in 2013, the restaurant was completely refurbished and Clare became Chef Patron of the famous Royal Hospital Road restaurant where her unsurpassed modern French cuisine is served in the luxurious and elegant dining room.
+Smyth was soon after appointed Member of the Order of the British Empire (MBE) by Her Majesty the Queen in the 2013 Birthday Honours for services to the hospitality industry.
+Born and raised in Northern Ireland, Clare discovered her vocation at an early age, moving to England at the age of 16 to train as a chef.
+She worked under Gordon in her early 20's, between 2002 and 2005, before leaving for a year and a half to work at Le Louis XV, Alain Ducasse's famous three-starred restaurant in Monaco, returning to London as Head Chef at Restaurant Gordon Ramsay in 2007.

 French chef behind The Connaught's two Michelin-starred restaurant.